 Understanding the role of memory in everyday math problem-solving reveals why it’s crucial to nurture this skill in children from an early age.

-This skill is critical because working memory issues and executive functioning issues can greatly hinder their ability to manage daily activities and academic challenges.
+This skill is critical because working memory issues and executive functioning issues can significantly hinder their ability to manage daily activities and academic challenges.
 Strengthening memory aids in overall cognitive development, enhancing their ability to think critically and creatively in problem-solving scenarios.

 Consequently, focusing on memory skills from a young age sets a strong foundation for tackling various challenges effectively.